calle256/chat-app/README.md

 2. Amanda Nyander declare that I am the sole author of the content I add to this repository

 3. Calle Ovinder declare that I am the sole author of the content I add to this repository.

+4. Deividas Malaska declare that I am the sole author of the content I add to this repository.

 | Name            | Github Username |
 |---              |---              |